UK Stocks-Factors to watch on Monday, March 30

 March 23 Britain's FTSE 100 futures were flat ahead of the cash market open on Thursday.

-(Adds company news) LONDON, March 30 Britain's FTSE 100 index is seen opening up 27 to 35 points, or 0.5 percent higher on Monday, according to financial bookmakers, with futures up 0.5 percent at 0627 GMT.
-For more on the factors affecting European stocks, please click on * The blue-chip FTSE 100 index, which hit a record intraday high of 7,065.08 points on Tuesday, fell 0.6 percent to 6,855.02 points on Friday, pulled down by commodity stocks as iron ore prices plunged. * GLAXOSMITHKLINE - GlaxoSmithKline has reached a deal with the British government to supply a new meningitis B vaccine, following a lengthy stand-off over price with the product's previous owner Novartis. * SKY - European pay-TV group Sky plans to bid in the next auction of rights to show German Bundesliga soccer matches, its chief executive told German daily Sueddeutsche Zeitung. * CRH - Russian businessman Filaret Galchev, who owns a 10.8 percent stake in Switzerland's Holcim via Eurocement Holding AG, has rejected merger terms between France's Lafarge and Holcim, a Swiss newspaper reported on Sunday.
-CRH has agreed a purchase of assets which is dependent on the the deal between Holcim and Lafarge being completed. * RIO TINTO - Proposals made to the Mongolian government by global mining giant Rio Tinto last November to restart the long-delayed Oyu Tolgoi copper mine were the firm's "best and final offer" and won't be changed, Rio's chief executive said. * VODAFONE - Vodafone Group said Mathias Dopfner, chairman and chief executive of German media group Axel Springer, would join its board as a non-executive director. * INTERNATIONAL CONSOLIDATED AIRLINES GROUP - British Airways, which is owned by IAG, said on Sunday tens of thousands of its frequent flyer accounts had been hacked and that it had frozen those affected to sort the problem out. * COMPASS GROUP - Britain's Compass Group, the world's biggest catering firm, said it expected first half organic revenue growth of around 5.5 percent after seeing a return to growth in Europe and Japan and strong demand in its North American business. * STANDARD CHARTERED - Standard Chartered remains committed to Islamic banking and expects growth in its core markets, a spokesman for the lender said on Sunday, after the head of its Islamic arm departed. * TULLOW OIL - Ivory Coast argued in an international tribunal on Sunday that allowing Ghana to continue oil exploration in a disputed offshore area pending a ruling on their border line would do irreparable damage to its economy and energy policy. * POLYMETAL - Russian precious metals miner Polymetal said on Monday it had recorded a net loss of $210 million in 2014, after a net loss of $198 million in 2013, due to a non-cash foreign exchange loss caused by the rouble weakening. * ROLLS-ROYCE - The engine maker said Air China has selected Trent 1000 engines. * BABCOCK - The engineering support services company said it expected full year results to meet expectations. * FINANCIALS - Top European and U.S. banks axed 59,000 jobs last year as they restructured and cut costs, with headcount expected to shrink further in Europe as bosses strive to improve profitability that has been hit hard by tougher regulation. * UK CORPORATE DIARY: James Halstead PLC Half Year 2015 James Halstead PLC Earnings Release Compass Group PLC Compass Group PLC Pre Close Trading Statement Release Central Asia Metals PLC Full Year 2014 Central Asia Metals PLC Earnings Release TODAY'S UK PAPERS > Financial Times > Other business headlines Multimedia versions of Reuters Top News are now available for: * 3000 Xtra : visit topnews.session.rservices.com * BridgeStation: view story .134 For more information on Top News visit topnews.reuters.com (Reporting by Alistair Smout)
+LONDON, March 30 Britain's FTSE 100 index is seen opening up 27 to 35 points, or 0.5 percent higher on Monday, according to financial bookmakers.
+For more on the factors affecting European stocks, please click on * The blue-chip FTSE 100 index, which hit a record intraday high of 7,065.08 points on Tuesday, fell 0.6 percent to 6,855.02 points on Friday, pulled down by commodity stocks as iron ore prices plunged.
+[ID: * GLAXOSMITHKLINE - GlaxoSmithKline has reached a deal with the British government to supply a new meningitis B vaccine, following a lengthy stand-off over price with the product's previous owner Novartis. * SKY - European pay-TV group Sky plans to bid in the next auction of rights to show German Bundesliga soccer matches, its chief executive told German daily Sueddeutsche Zeitung. * RIO TINTO - Proposals made to the Mongolian government by global mining giant Rio Tinto last November to restart the long-delayed Oyu Tolgoi copper mine were the firm's "best and final offer" and won't be changed, Rio's chief executive said. * INTERNATIONAL CONSOLIDATED AIRLINES GROUP - British Airways, which is owned by IAG, said on Sunday tens of thousands of its frequent flyer accounts had been hacked and that it had frozen those affected to sort the problem out. * STANDARD CHARTERED - Standard Chartered remains committed to Islamic banking and expects growth in its core markets, a spokesman for the lender said on Sunday, after the head of its Islamic arm departed. * TULLOW OIL - Ivory Coast argued in an international tribunal on Sunday that allowing Ghana to continue oil exploration in a disputed offshore area pending a ruling on their border line would do irreparable damage to its economy and energy policy. * FINANCIALS - Top European and U.S. banks axed 59,000 jobs last year as they restructured and cut costs, with headcount expected to shrink further in Europe as bosses strive to improve profitability that has been hit hard by tougher regulation. * UK CORPORATE DIARY: James Halstead PLC Half Year 2015 James Halstead PLC Earnings Release Compass Group PLC Compass Group PLC Pre Close Trading Statement Release Central Asia Metals PLC Full Year 2014 Central Asia Metals PLC Earnings Release TODAY'S UK PAPERS > Financial Times > Other business headlines Multimedia versions of Reuters Top News are now available for: * 3000 Xtra : visit topnews.session.rservices.com * BridgeStation: view story .134 For more information on Top News visit topnews.reuters.com (Reporting by Alistair Smout)

 March 23 Britain's FTSE 100 futures were flat ahead of the cash market open on Thursday.